balena-io/debugging-masterclass/README.md

 ```

 There's a bit to wade through here, but the first line shows the OpenVPN
-successfully finalising a connection to the balenaCloud VPN backend.
+successfully finalizing a connection to the balenaCloud VPN backend.
 However,
 we then see our manual restart of the `openvpn.service` unit file
 (`Mar 23 12:00:08 f34c2e9 openvpn[786]: Thu Mar 23 12:00:08 2017 SIGTERM[hard,] received, process exiting`)
 and then it starting up again.
-But whilst it initialises, you'll note that
+But whilst it initializes, you'll note that
 whilst trying to connect it found a problem in the verification stage:

 ```shell